cdaringe/pouchy/readme.md

 Thanks! [cdaringe](http://cdaringe.com/)

 # changelog

+- 12.3.+ - switched to semantic-release. please view the "Releases" GitHub tab
 - 12.0.0
   - refactor all of the things!
     - better handle all `rev/id` ==> `_rev/_id` mapping